The Excel ISPMT function calculates the interest paid during a specific period of a loan or investment.

 |pv||-||The present value of the loan/investment.|

-Cash Flow Convention:Note that, in line with the general cash flow convention, outgoing payments are represented by negative numbers and incoming payments are represented by positive numbers.
+Cash Flow Sign Convention:Note that, in line with the general cash flow sign convention, cash outflows are represented by negative numbers and cash inflows are represented by positive numbers.
 This is seen in the example below.

 In the following spreadsheet, the Excel Ispmt function is used to calculate the interest paid, during months 1 and 2, of a loan of $50,000 which is to be paid off over 5 years.
 Interest is charged at a rate of 5% per year.